-The course is monitored each year by the Faculty to ensure it is running effectively of the course and that issues which might affect the student experience have been appropriately addressed.
-To evaluate the effectiveness of the course staff will consider evidence about the course, including the outcomes from each Course Committee, evidence of student progression and achievement and the reports from External Examiners, to evaluate the effectiveness of the course of the course considers the Faculty action plans resulting from this process and the outcomes are reported to the Academic Council, which has overall responsibility for the maintenance of quality and standards in the University.
+The course is monitored each year by the Faculty to ensure it is running effectively and that issues which might affect the student experience have been appropriately addressed.
+To evaluate the effectiveness of the course, staff considers evidence about the course, including the outcomes from each Course Committee, evidence of student progression and achievement, and the reports from External Examiners.
+The Annual Monitoring Sub-Committee considers the Faculty action plans resulting from this process and the outcomes are reported to Academic Council, which has overall responsibility for the maintenance of quality and standards in the University.
+Students meet with review panels to provide feedback on their experiences.